Subscribe to our Newsletter

 Software developers are currently waiting for instruction from the ATO to make the final adjustments to their programs to ensure their platform integrates seamlessly.
 Real-time reporting means that when you process wages to employees, the super payable will be reported directly to the Super Funds and the PAYG withheld reported to the ATO.

-Xero, MYOB and Quickbooks KeyPay will all be Single Touch Payroll compliant and ready for the 1 July 2018 deadline.
+Xero, MYOB and Quickbooks KeyPay provided STP ready business solutions in anticipation of the 1 July 2018 deadline.

 Check out another recent blog in this category.